initdebugs/YoloV8-User-Interface/README.md

 DollarBillDetection: The Dollar Bill Detection model recognizes different American Dollar bills.
 This model is trained by me.
 I used the dataset created by [Alex Hyams](https://universe.roboflow.com/alex-hyams-cosqx) on Roboflow.
 [Roboflow Project](https://universe.roboflow.com/alex-hyams-cosqx/dollar-bill-detection)

 FurnitureDetection: The Furniture Detection model detects several different kinds of furniture, such as tables, chairs, etc. The model is trained by me.
 I used the dataset created by [Roboflow 100](https://universe.roboflow.com/roboflow-100) on Roboflow.
 [Roboflow Project](https://universe.roboflow.com/roboflow-100/furniture-ngpea)

+EarphoneDetection: The Earphone Detection model detects earphones/earbuds in picures and videos.
+The model is trained by me.
+I used the dataset created by [meta](https://universe.roboflow.com/meta-eazrn) on Roboflow.
+[Roboflow Project](https://universe.roboflow.com/meta-eazrn/earphone-0kaa5)

+ConeDetection: The Cone Detection model detects safety cones in images and videos.
+The model is trained by me.
+I used the dataset created by [Roboflow](https://universe.roboflow.com/roboflow-universe-projects).
+[Roboflow Project](https://universe.roboflow.com/roboflow-universe-projects/safety-cones-vfrj2)